 Anna - Violin

 Anna teaches classical Violin, and Irish and Scottish fiddle.
-She brings her deep knowledge of the instrument and music to her students with a candid yet supportive style.
+She brings her deep knowledge of the instrument and music to her students with a candid yet inspiring style.

-Anna earned Bachelor of Music degree from the San Francisco Conservatory of Music, and a Master of Music degree from University of California Los Angeles, where she was awarded full scholarships.
-She has performed with ensembles such as the Magik* Magik* Orchestra, the Trinity Alps Chamber Players, the Kaleidoscope Chamber Orchestra and the Santa Barbara String Quartet.
+Anna has earned a Bachelor of Music degree from the San Francisco Conservatory of Music, and a Master of Music degree from University of California Los Angeles, where she was awarded full scholarships.
+She has performed with the Long Beach Symphony, and ensembles such as the Magik* Magik* Orchestra, the Trinity Alps Chamber Players, the Kaleidoscope Chamber Orchestra and the Santa Barbara String Quartet.
 Anna recently held the position of first violinist of the VEM Resident String Quartet at UCLA.
 She performs professionally weekly.
 More about Anna

 Irene - Piano